t-w/t-w.github.io/_posts/2022-03-09-diskless_debian_11_pxe_nbd.markdown

 Also - the use of some "special" machines (like the one described above) can be extended, made more robust and easier to recover.

+## Follow-up and updates
+I have contacted [debian-user][https://lists.debian.org/debian-user/2023/05/msg00853.html] about the issues and, following the advice, the maintainer of the `nbd-client`.

+New things to know:
+### nbd-client package
+... (deb, not udeb) contains a start-up script and a iniramfs hook for putting the binary into the initrd (while working on the target system).

+I have tested these and unfortunately, there are still issues:
+- `nbd-client` binary used for initrd is the one from deb package (linked to libraries unavailable inside initrd, see details above)
+- the nbd startup script is not in the right place: it is in `/usr/share/initramfs-tools/scripts/local-top/` while `/init` expects it to be in `/usr/share/initramfs-tools/scripts/`
+- the nbd startup script do not override the `mountroot` shell function, what is, again, expected by `/init` (in which this function is just empty) and, in result, the rootfs is just not mounted during the startup...).

+### Debian installer
+... has the parameter `modules=partman-nbd`, which, according to `/usr/share/doc/nbd-client/README.Debian.gz` should let configure nbd from Debian installer.

+### to be continued...

 ## Useful links
 - [NBD][nbd]